-Egypt is the world’s oldest tourism destination, with a rich history dating back to the start of civilization.
+Egypt is the world’s oldest tourist destination, with a rich history dating back to the start of civilization.
 The awe-inspiring temples and pyramids of this African kingdom have captivated visitors for thousands of years.

 Although most visitors come to Egypt to see the historic sites, the country’s natural beauties also entice visitors.
 Coral reefs and beach resorts are popular along the Red Sea coast.
 Visitors can find a delightful freshwater spring oasis on a walk through the Sahara.